nikomatsakis/babysteps/content/blog/2026-02-14-sharing-in-dada.markdown

 These conventions come at some modest runtime cost.
 My rule is that basic operations are allowed to do "shallow" operations, e.g., toggling the `_flag` or adjusting the ref-counts on every field.
 But they cannot do "deep" operations that require traversing heap structures.

-In exchange for adopting conventions nad paying that cost, you get "composability", by which I mean that permissions in Dada (like `shared`) flow much more naturally, and types that are semantically equivalent (i.e., you can do the same things with them) generally have the same layout in memory.
+In exchange for adopting conventions and paying that cost, you get "composability", by which I mean that permissions in Dada (like `shared`) flow much more naturally, and types that are semantically equivalent (i.e., you can do the same things with them) generally have the same layout in memory.